adobe/aem-core-wcm-components/content/src/content/jcr_root/apps/core/wcm/components/form/text/v1/text/README.md

 9. `./required` - if set to `true`, this field will be marked as required, not allowing the form to be submitted until the field has a value
 10. `./requiredMessage` - defines the message displayed as tooltip when submitting the form if the value is left empty
 11. `./readOnly` - if set to `true`, the filed will be read only

+## Client Libraries
+The component provides a `core.wcm.components.form.text.v1` client library category that contains a JavaScript component.
+It should be added to a relevant site client library using the `embed` property.

+It also provides a `core.wcm.components.form.text.v1.editor` editor client library category that includes JavaScript handling for dialog interaction.
+It is already included by its edit dialog.

 ## Information
 * **Vendor**: Adobe